 The status of the Qualifying Examination (pass/fail) will be determined by the student's committee after a short meeting of committee members immediately following the oral examination.
 The decision is determined by a majority vote of all Guidance Committee members.
-The committee chair must write a summary representing the opinions of those who voted 'pass' and those who voted 'no pass'.
+The committee chair should write a summary representing the opinions of those who voted 'pass' and those who voted 'no pass'.
 Should the majority of committee members vote to not pass the student, they will be informed in person and then receive a written letter of the outcome.

-If a student receives a 'not pass' on the examination, there are two options for the committee to decide: 1) The Committee recommends termination of the student's Ph.D. degree objective or 2) If it is the first administration of the Oral Qualifying Examination, the Committee agrees to offer the student a re-examination to be administer after 1 month, and within 6 months of the date not passing.
-If this second 'no pass' option is chosen, the student must meet with the chair of his/her committee to review the critiques of the committee regarding the written proposal and oral presentation.
+Failure to Pass the Qualifying Examination:

+If a student receives a 'not pass', there are two options for the committee to decide: